vivekgsheth/Library-Mgmt-System/README.md

 Scaffolding is an automatic code generation framework for ASP.NET web applications.
 Scaffolding reduces the time taken to develop a controller, view etc. in MVC framework.
 You can develop a customized scaffolding template using T4 templates as per your architecture and coding standard.

 action method must be public, can not be static cannot be overloaded.

+###### Global.asax :
+allows you to write code that runs in response to application level events, such as Application_BeginRequest, application_start, application_error, session_start, session_end etc.